0xDBFB7/scientific_standards/README.md

 > "Consensus: 96% of MISEV2018 Survey respondents endorsed the pre-analytical variables section.
 Since 44% of respondents also suggested at least one added literature citation or other amendment in more than 200 total comments"
 > [Théry et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6322352/)

-Terminology is standardized with extremely in-depth reporting of the rationale.

-The standard analyzes itself, recognizes deficiencies, and fixes them effectively and with haste:
+Terminology and nomenclature is itself standardized with extremely in-depth reporting of rationale and agreement.
+The standard analyzes itself, recognizes deficiencies, and fixes them effectively and expeditiously:

 > "However, a recent survey of members of ISEV to lay the groundwork for MISEV2018 [[3]] showed that, while respondents agreed almost unanimously on the need for minimal requirements, and a majority supported the MISEV2014 initiative and guidelines as published, almost a quarter of respondents found the guidelines too restrictive or too strong an imposition on the field.
 MISEV2018 thus provides clearer explanations of the need for each recommendation and highlights the extent of author consensus (or lack thereof) on each section."